Veda Krishnamurthy

-Veda Krishnamurthy (born 16 October 1992) is an Indian cricketer.
-She made her debut in international cricket at the age of 18 in a one day international against England Women at Derby on 30 June 2011.
-Krishnamurthy went on to score 51 runs in her ODI international debut.
-She is a right-handed batter and bowls right-arm legbreak.
+Veda Krishnamurthy (born 16 October 1992) is a former Indian cricketer.
+She made her debut in international cricket at the age of 18 in a one day international (ODI) against England Women at Derby on 30 June 2011.
+Krishnamurthy went on to score 51 runs on her ODI international debut.
+She played as a right-handed batter and bowls right-arm legbreak.